 About your guide

-One tour leader in Glasgow and Edinburgh; 2 tour leaders/guides in the Highlands
+One tour leader in Edinburgh; 2 tour leaders/guides in the Highlands

-This tour begins with a welcome dinner on our first night in Glasgow, followed by a walking tour of the city the next day, with plenty of vegan stops included!
-Then we make our way to the Scottish Highlands and Inverness.
+This tour begins with a welcome dinner on our first night in Edinburgh, at one of the city’s best-loved vegan restaurants.
+The next day will be spent in Edinburgh, and we then make our way to Sitirling, home of Scotland’s most important castle.
+In Pitlochry, we’ll enjoy staying and dining at the UK’s first vegan hotel.
+Then on to the Scottish Highlands and Inverness.
 We’ll spend a couple of days exploring the gorgeous landscapes, castles and historical sites of this region as Niall tells all about the history and folklore, before we take another scenic drive to Edinburgh, Scotland’s capital.

-Back in Edinburgh we have an optional group dinner and our adventure ends after breakfast the next day, before heading to the airport.
+Our adventure ends after breakfast the last day, before heading to the airport.

 Interspersed with all the sightseeing and activities will be all the most well-loved vegan restaurants in your destination.
 You will never have to worry about what you’re going to eat on a Veg Jaunts and Journeys tour.
 All the restaurant research will be done for you, so you can have an interesting and exciting vacation, with some time to relax too.

-On day one of our adventure, whether you arrive in Glasgow or Edinburgh, you’ll make your way to our hotel where check-in starts at 3 pm.
+On Day 1 of our adventure, whether you arrive in Glasgow or Edinburgh, you’ll make your way to our hotel in Edinburgh where check-in starts at 3 pm.
 If you arrive earlier, you can start exploring or grab a bite at one of the vegan restaurants within walking distance of the hotel.
 Our tour officially begins with a welcome dinner at a vegan restaurant, where we’ll get acquainted and discuss the days to come.

 Day 1: Dinner